PdxCodeGuild/career-guide/linkedin/linkedin.md

 LinkedIn is the the go-to social media platform for connecting with and building your professional network.
 Make sure your profile is 100% complete before linking your profile on your resume or in email signatures.

-## Media
-- This is a good place to attach your resume because it will show up in the **About** section.
-Please see screenshot above.
-- I recommend using the following format when naming your resume file: FirstnameLastname-resume_MMMYYYY.pdf
-- If you'd like to kick it up a notch: FirstnameLastname-PositionResume_MMMYYYY.pdf (ex: LisaNguyen-FullStackDevResume_Jul2019.pdf)
-- Recruiters see hundreds of resumes a week.
-Make yours easy to find!
-- Attach Portfolio items in your Summary and Experience Sections.

-### Front End Developers
-- screenshots of your work with a link to the code (github or codepen)

 ## Experience
 - Storytelling - Every statement: Action -> Result -> Significance (why it mattered to the org, team, or client; what did you accomplish)
   - Quantify!